― William Blake, The Marriage of Heaven and Hell

 ― Thich Nhat Hanh

 There was a time when a grey, gloomy morning like this would invariably send my spirits spiraling downward.
-I could get really depressed.
-Confined to the tunnel vision of my own thoughts and feelings, I would become oblivious to the Ongoing Miracle we are immersed in.
+Confined to the tunnel vision of my own thoughts and feelings, I would become oblivious to the Ongoing Miracle we are always immersed in.
+I'd get really depressed.

 Today, that didn't happen.
 I blame the Practice for this turn of events.

-Although I would be dashed between the rocks and hard places of my own unexplored childhood trauma and dysfunctional conditioning any number of times over the years, the Collective Kensho of the late 60's and my own Peek Experience of Infinite Perfection gave me enough of a Jolt to propel me on a journey that turned towards Spiritual Practice again and again.
+Although I would be dashed between the rocks and hard places of my own unattended childhood trauma and dysfunctional conditioning many times over the years, I was fortunate.
+The Collective Kensho of the late 60's and my own Peek Experience of Infinite Perfection in 1972 gave me a strong enough jolt of the Real Deal to get serious about a spiritual practice.
+Although there were some fleeting dry spells, I've mediated regularly for a long time.

-Now, at age 71, although I am no stranger to Sadness, it seems I've found a way to Not-Do Depression so much.
-The inner belief structures and narratives that could operate to lock it into my current reality just can't seem get a toe-hold in the Gracious Spaciousness of Awareness that I've found to be accessible much of the time.
-(Of course, I put my butt on the zafu 12-17 hours a week, often with other people, during Fall Ango. )
+Now, at age 74, it seems I've found a way to Not-Do Depression so much. although I am no stranger to sadness, the Practice has transformed my relationship to emotional energy.
+The inner belief structures and narratives that could operate to lock it into my current reality just can't seem get a toe-hold anymore.
+Instead, the story lines arise and disappear within the Gracious Spaciousness of Awareness that is readily accessible much of the time.
+Of course, I put my butt on the zafu for at least an hour most days, and try to take an entire day of mindful practice at least once a month.

 The Theory and the Practice